Online Selfish Load Balancing: Algorithms That Seem Truthful but Aren't

 \subsection{~\citet{DBLP:journals/scheduling/LiLW23}'s Well-Behaved Mechanism}

 The first mechanism we discuss is given by~\citet{DBLP:journals/scheduling/LiLW23}, which is job-side truthful and machine-side almost well-behaved.
-Well-behaved is originally used to describe the property of a machine with a higher speed that always has more load than a slower machine.
-In~\citet{DBLP:journals/scheduling/LiLW23}'s work, they focus on a stronger well-behaved property with makespan, where the faster machine always has no smaller makespan.
-They prove their mechanism achieves an almost well-behaved property with makespan.
-The almost well-behaved with makespan property only requires a machine $i$ to have no smaller makespan than the machine $i'$ only if $s_i\geq 2s_{i'}$, which is a relaxation of the well-behaved with makespan property.
+The well-behavior property is originally used to describe the property of a machine with a higher speed that always has more load than a slower machine.
+In~\citet{DBLP:journals/scheduling/LiLW23}'s work, they focus on a stronger well-behavior property with makespan, where the faster machine always has no smaller makespan.
+They prove their mechanism achieves an makespan almost well-behavior property.
+This property only requires a machine $i$ to have no smaller makespan than the machine $i'$ only if $s_i\geq 2s_{i'}$, which is a relaxation of the makespan well-behavior property.
 They prove the algorithm achieves machine-side truthfulness under the case $p_j=1,\forall j\geq 1$, and case $m=2$.
 Therefore, it is a good candidate to achieve machine-side truthfulness.
 We present their algorithm briefly as follows.

 \begin{enumerate}[left=2em] \item Round the speed $s_i$ submitted by machine down to the largest power of $2$.
 That is, if $s_i\in [2^k,2^{k+1})$, then announce $s_i=2^k$. \item Rank the machine as $s_1\geq s_2\geq \ldots\geq s_m$.
 For the machines with the same speed, break tie according to the makespan, which means the machine with a larger makespan has a smaller rank. \item Set price $\rho_i=\sum_{i'\leq i}\pi_{i'}$ for machine $i$ before job $j$ comes, where $\pi_i=\frac{s_i}{s_{i-1}}(C_{i-1}-C_i)$ and $C_i$ is the makespan of machine $i$ before job $j$ comes. \end{enumerate}